Halloween Events in Sonoma County

 Hale's Apple Farm, Sebastopol

-The beauty of harvest in wine country takes a spooky turn with an array of Halloween events to suit enthusiasts of ghouls, candy, and even wine.
-The ghosts are up and about in the cemeteries and pumpkins abound.
-Take your pick of family friendly festivals, roam through a cemetery, or immerse yourself in the terror of the season in a haunted village.
+The beauty of harvest in Wine Country takes a spooky turn with an array of Halloween events to suit enthusiasts of ghouls, candy, and even wine.
+Take your pick of family friendly festivals, taste your way through themed food and wine events, or immerse yourself in the terror of the season in a haunted village.

 Hallowine Run, Healdsburg